 On December 18, 2000, the Company adopted, and in May 2001 the shareholders approved, the 2001 Stock Option Plan for Non-Employee Directors (the "2001 Plan") under which non-employee directors were granted options to purchase shares of the Company's authorized but unissued stock.
 The Company reserved 200,000 shares for issuance under the 2001 Plan.
 Options granted under the 2001 Plan have an exercise price equal to the fair market value of the shares of the Company at the date of grant and expire ten years from the date of grant.
 Twenty-five percent of the options vest immediately upon grant and the remaining options vest ratably over three years.
-In April 2007, all reserved shares for which a stock will be granted under the 2001 Plan.
+In April 2007, all reserved shares for which a stock option had not been granted under the 2001 Plan were deregistered.
+No further stock options or stock will be granted under the 2001 Plan.

 In April 2007, the Company adopted and the shareholders approved the 2007 Stock Incentive Plan (the "2007 SIP") under which employees, independent contractors, and non-employee directors may be granted stock options, restricted stock, deferred stock awards, restricted stock units, and stock appreciation rights, any of which may or may not require the achievement of performance objectives.
 Vesting requirements are determined by the Compensation Committee or the Board of Directors.
 The Company reserved 2,550,000 shares for issuance under the 2007 SIP.
-At December 31, 2010, an aggregate of 1,535,000 shares remain available for grant under the Plan.
+At December 31, 2011, an aggregate of 984,000 shares remain available for grant under the Plan.

 Compensation expense related to stock options is recognized based on the grant-date fair value of the awards estimated using the Black-Scholes option pricing model.
 Compensation expense related to deferred stock, restricted stock, and restricted stock units is recognized based on the grant-date fair value of the Company's common stock.
-The total stock-based compensation cost included in the Statements of Income was \$2.6 million, \$4.2 million and \$0.4 million in 2010, 2009 and 2008, respectively.
-The 2009 expense was unusually high because performance based stock options and restricted stock units that had been granted over several years vested in 2009 as a result of the operating performance in 2009.
+The total stock-based compensation cost included in the Statements of Income was \$3.0 million, \$2.6 million and \$4.2 million in 2011, 2010 and 2009, respectively.
+The 2009 expense was unusually high because performance based stock options and restricted stock units that had been granted over several years vested in 2009 as a result of the operating performance in that year.